cliff-rosenberg/14-MVC-Tech-Blog/README.md

 ## Installation

-Project is hosted on Heroku at:
+Project is hosted live on Heroku at: [https://mysterious-sea-13726.herokuapp.com/](https://mysterious-sea-13726.herokuapp.com/)

 Can also be installed locally by copying directory structure as-is, then doing a `npm install` in the base directory to install necessary dependancies.
 Application database is MySql, and the database container can be created by navigating to the `/db` directory and then using the MySQL command line utility and the `SOURCE` command to create it.
 Data tables can be seeded into the container after this by navigating to the `/seeds` directory and using the command `node seed.js` to create them.